 Copyright 2011 Douglas FitzHenry Jones

 Jones, Douglas FitzHenry.
-"A straying collective: Familism and the establishment of orthodox belief in sixteenth-century England." doctoral dissertation, University of Iowa, 2011.
+"A straying collective: Familism and the establishment of orthodox belief in sixteenth-century England."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.